- How "Smoking not allowed at home" and "Smoking not allowed at work" were defined in Table 2

-- Table 1 values are weighted for the complex sample design and for CPS Smoking Supplement non-response.
-Values in Tables 2, 3, and 4 are weighted for the complex sample design and for Smoking Supplement self-response.
+- Table 1 values are weighted for the complex sample design and for CPS Tobacco Use Supplement non-response (includes both self- and proxy- respondents).
+Values in Tables 2, 3, and 4 are weighted for the complex sample design and for Tobbaco Use Supplement self-response (includes only self-respondents).

 - Tabled values may not sum exactly to 100% due to rounding error.

 - Tables 1 through 4 contain simple parameter estimates (percentages), and measures of variance in the form of confidence intervals.
 These confidence intervals were estimated using replicate weights.
 Alternative estimates of variance and confidence intervals can be made for simple analyses using Attachment 17 of the 2001-2002 Tobacco Use Supplement File (PDF) of the US Census Bureau Technical Documentation.
 Replicate weights necessary for more complex analysis such as regression or analysis of variance are available from NCI.